How to Stop Enabling Grown Children

 Author Tracy Smith

 Once considered unusual, it is now quite common to encounter parents who treat an adult child like a teenager in one respect or another.
-Approximately half of adults in the US aged 18 to 29 live with their parents.[1]
+Approximately half of the adults in the US aged 18 to 29 live with their parents.[1]
 This might include having the child live at home rent-free, while the parent is out working to support them.
 It may also manifest in the parent handling adult responsibilities for their child, such as making their doctor’s appointments, cooking dinner, and doing their laundry.

 father and adult son doing dishes

 In some cases, the adult child displays a sense of entitlement, helplessness, and a lack of respect for the parent.
-While the parent’s love and devotion may be admirable, under normal circumstances they are doing them quite a disservice by stunting their ability to gain independence and develop life skills.
+While the parents’ love and devotion may be admirable, under normal circumstances they are doing them quite a disservice by stunting their ability to gain independence and develop life skills.
 If this scenario depicts your current situation with your adult child, continue below to better understand this relationship dynamic and what you can do to change it.

 What is Enabling?